Food for the Poor: Angels of Hope

 Food For The Poor has a child sponsorship program that operates in many of the countries it serves in Latin America and the Caribbean.

 According to its website, over 7,200 orphaned or abandoned children are sponsored in the program.

 Targeted crisis relief programs

 In addition to its general community development and direct aid programs designed to reduce poverty and malnutrition, Food For The Poor provides targeted relief for humanitarian crises.
 On January 11, 2010, it announced initial success in introducing a new food source, the Basa fish, for the critically malnourished nation of Haiti.

-On January 13, 2010, it announced a major relief effort directed toward the people of the same nation to help recovery from the catastrophic January 12 earthquake which struck Port-au-Prince.
+On January 13, 2010, it announced a major relief effort directed toward the people of the same nation to help recover from the catastrophic January 12 earthquake which struck Port-au-Prince.
 Food For The Poor has built 16,204 housing units since the earthquake.
 Additionally, 44 schools were built or restored in the Port-au-Prince region.